Why Startups Shouldn’t Rely Solely on Gig Marketplaces for Developers – Info Web Dev

 Many of the developers available on gig marketplaces are based outside the United States, which can add complications to ensuring the safety of intellectual property.
 Even if you ask a contract developer to sign an NDA, agreements with freelancers in foreign countries can be difficult, if not impossible, to enforce.

-Relying solely on contractors can also add complications to the process of raising money.
+Relying on contractors can also add complications to the process of raising money.
 If you plan to look for outside funding after building an MVP, angel investors or VCs will look into who built your product, as part of their due diligence.
 Any investor will want assurance that there won’t be intellectual property issues down the road, and NDAs that seem minimally enforceable at best may well scare them off.

 2. Lack of continuity for ongoing development and maintenance